lohancock/enso-forecast/README.md

   Note that the breaks are calculated before the 80/20 breakout is made; for this reason, the bands used to calculate the model, which draw on the 80% selection, are not exactly equally occupied.
 This is a consideration that weights the bands not quite equally.
 One solution is not to do the 80/20 breakout - another is to run the process many times.

 #
+**austin_panel_truthable1.R** and **austin_panel_truthtable2_R.**

+  These generate the truth tables presented as graphics at the top of the middle panel of the Austin poster.
+One is the truth table for the 6-variable model predictions of the multivariate ENSO index; it shows it graphically - bluer squares are the less-occupied squares on a table, while white squares are more occupied.
+The white spine running along the diagonal shows that the model has skill.
+To the right on the poster is the truth table for a predictive model using the same variables except for one:  the prior value of MEI is not used as a predictor.  **The point is that the relationship still exists - a white spine runs along the diagonal,** although contrast is lower  The appearance of the figures as on the poster depends on having previously run datablocks.R using mein set to 12 or 13.
+Else the figured is a bit cluttered although it shows the same thing.

+#
 **TimeSeriesComparison.R**